ngrok/ngrok-docs/docs/integrations/svix/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access [Svix Dashboard](https://dashboard.svix.com/) and sign in using your Svix account.
+1. Access the [Svix Dashboard](https://dashboard.svix.com/) and sign in using your Svix account.

 1. On the left menu, click **Incoming Webhooks**, click the URL of your webhook, click the eye icon under the **Signing Secret** section, and then copy the value of the signing secret.